Raphael-Hemme/vanilla-milk/README.md

 # Vanilla Milk
 ## Another milk themed task manager in vanilla JavaScript

 This is a simple task manager.
-You can
+You can use it to:
 - add tasks,
 - finish tasks (and mark them as complete),
 - edit tasks and